AqwamCreates/DataPredict/docs/API/Models/NeuralNetwork.md

 ## Notes

-* Only number of neurons is used for the first layer.
+* Only numberOfNeurons and hasBiasNeurons parameters are used for the first layer.

 ## Constructors